jarviscanada/jarvis_data_eng_TomiAina/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_TomiAina](https://github.com/jarviscanada/jarvis_data_eng_TomiAina)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TomiAina/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_TomiAina/tree/develop/linux_sql)]: Implemented a Minimum Viable Product (MVP) that stores each server/node's hardware specifications and monitors resource usage (e.g. CPU usage) in real-time.
+**Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TomiAina/tree/master/linux_sql)]: Implemented a Minimum Viable Product (MVP) that stores each server/node's hardware specifications and monitors resource usage (e.g. CPU usage) in real-time.
 The data is stored in an RDBMS database (PostgreSQL) which can be used for reporting and, in the future, resource planning.

+**Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TomiAina/tree/master/core_java)]: Developed a java-based app that has the functionalities of a grep linux command.
+It recursively searches files in a directory andd outputslines that matches the specifies output file.
+It was built and managed using Maven.

 ## Highlighted Projects